LordRusk/gocaudices/readme.md

 The `Block` definition of `{cmd: "volume", upSig: 10},` would be updated like `kill -44 $(pidof gocaudices)`.
 A dwm volume mute keybind might look like `{ 0, XF86XK_AudioMute, spawn, SHCMD("pamixer -t; kill -44 $(pidof gocaudices)") },`.

+## Patches
+Gocaudices is very patchable, and patches are hosted in this repo in `patches/*patch*`.
+A example patch I created is `complexdelim`.
+You would apply this patch with `patch -p1 < path/to/patch.diff`.
+To create a proper patch, refer to [hacking](https://suckless.org/hacking/).

 ## (Non)-Features
 + Multiple blocks can have the same update signal.

 ## FQA -- Frequently Questioned Answers
 + Does it have bar click-ability?

-	• No, but if you'd like to add that feature or create a patch, create a pull request!
+	• No, but if you'd like to create a patch, create a pull request!

 ## License
 Gocaudices, along with all software created by me, is in the public domain, as all software should be.